 Coffee grounds are good for your acid-loving plants, in that you can use them to fertilize the soil around these plants.

-To use coffee grounds as fertilizer, sprinkle it on the soil around plant roots and leave it there.
+To use coffee grounds as fertilizer, sprinkle them on the soil around plant roots and leave them there.

-Alternatively, make coffee ground “tea” by adding two cups of used coffee grounds to five gallons of water.
+Alternatively, make a homemade coffee ground “tea” for plants by adding two cups of used coffee grounds to five gallons of water.
 Leave it to steep in the water overnight.
 Finally, use the solution as a liquid fertilizer for your plants.

 3. Keep Away Slugs and Snails

-Coffee grounds make a great natural repellent for slugs and snails because of the abrasive texture and unpleasant smell.
-However, a caffeine solution with 1-2% caffeine works better as it will kill them.
+Coffee grounds also make a great natural repellent for slugs and snails because of their abrasive texture and unpleasant smell.
+However, a potent caffeine solution works better as it will poison them.

 4. Cat Repellent

-Rabbits and squirrels are also thought to be repelled by coffee grounds, so this method is worth a try to protect your lettuces and other garden veggies.
+Rabbits and squirrels are also thought to be repelled by coffee grounds, so this method is worth a try to protect your lettuce and other garden vegetables.

 5. Grow Mushrooms